suffolklibraries/lgc/content/collections/events/luminous-woodbridge.md

     content:
       -
         type: text
         text: 'After the workshops, participants will be mentored in the making of a creative output for six weeks.
-This work will then be presented in video format on a livestream from a SWT location, with participants present to discuss their creation.'
+This work will then be presented in video format on a livestream from a Suffolk Wildlife Trust location, with participants present to discuss their creation.'
   -
     type: heading
     attrs: